 You can choose which kind of account suits you the most, depending on what your plans are for the account.
 Once you have decided on which account you are opening, it is time to actually open the account.

 Things are much easier if you already have an RBC bank account.
 You can do it online and your account should be opened within two (2) business days.

-If you do not have and RBC bank account and are opening Joint or Personal accounts you have two options.
+If you do not have an RBC bank account and are opening Joint or Personal accounts you have two options.
 You may either decide to use a fully digital application process or a print-and-mail application.
-The digital application will be rated based on credit scores from a third party company.
+The digital application will be rated based on credit scores from a third-party company.
 If there is a need for further information, RBC will reach out to you personally.

 If you are going with the non-personal account option, you have to download, print and then mail your application form to them.